UK's Johnson warns of Omicron 'tidal wave', says two doses not enough | Health

 Britain faces a "tidal wave" of the Omicron variant of coronavirus and two vaccine doses will not be enough to contain it, Prime Minister Boris Johnson warned on Sunday, as he accelerated the booster rollout programme.
 Speaking hours after government scientists lifted the COVID alert level to 4 on a 5-point scale, Johnson said the booster programme must go faster because scientists did not yet know if Omicron was less severe than other variants.

-"A tidal wave of Omicron is coming," Johnson said in televised statement on Sunday evening.
+"A tidal wave of Omicron is coming," Johnson said in a televised statement on Sunday evening.
 "And I'm afraid it is now clear that two doses of vaccine are simply not enough to give the level of protection we all need."
-He added that scientists knew Omicron was much more transmissible and that the National Health Service would struggle to cope with hospitalisations if the variant were to tear through an un-boosted population.
+Johnson added that with Omicron known to be much more transmissible than other variants, the National Health Service would struggle to cope with hospitalisations if the variant were to tear through an un-boosted population.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)